bernardojachegou/perguntAe_react_rocketseat/README.md

 # Start the project
 $ yarn start
 ```

 It will run into http://localhost:3000.

 Remember to create an account into [Firebase](https://firebase.google.com/) and a new project to handle the Realtime Database.

-## 💻 Project

-PerguntAê is a simple and nice tool that can be used to handle the Q&A in streamming platforms.

-This project was created based in **[Next Level Week Together](https://nextlevelweek.com/)**, in July 2021.

----

 Thank you Rocketseat 💜 👋🏻 [Rocketseat community](https://discord.gg/gKUVrzrPrU)